Related Party Transactions

 In addition, the Company has agreed to pay each of the five independent directors $50,000 per year commencing on the effective date of the Initial Public Offering through the earlier of the Company’s consummation of a Business Combination or its liquidation.

-The Company recognized an aggregate of $92,500 and $277,500 in expenses incurred in connection with the aforementioned arrangements with the related parties for the three and nine months ended September 30, 2018, respectively, and an aggregate of approximately $66,800 for both the three months ended September 30, 2017 and for the period from April 7, 2017 (date of inception) through September 30, 2017 in the accompanying unaudited Statements of Operations.
+The Company recognized an aggregate of $92,500 and $185,000 in expenses incurred in connection with the aforementioned arrangements with the related parties on the accompanying Statements of Operations for the three and six months ended June 30, 2018, respectively.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.